AlfaceOrtodoxo/StockPricing/README.md

-Certainly!
-Here's the README file translated into English:

----

 # Stock Price Monitor

 This Python script monitors and displays the stock prices listed in an Excel spreadsheet (`wallet.xlsx`).
 The prices are updated in real-time and displayed in the terminal.
 The script will keep running until the `Esc` key is pressed.